 What is a knowledge Management System?

 Knowledge management includes the collection, analysis, dissemination, and general management of all information that is possessed by an organization.
-A KMS carries out these functions and follows best practices to deliver optimal results for the organization using it in an efficient and effective manner.
+A Knowledge Management System carries out these functions and follows best practices to deliver optimal results for the organization using it in an efficient and effective manner.

 By definition, a Knowledge Management System (KMS) is a system for applying and using knowledge management principles to typically enable employees and customers to create, share and find relevant information quickly.
-A KMS is a valuable tool for any business operating in our data-driven digital world, particularly those that sell products and/or provide services.
+A Knowledge Management System is a valuable tool for any business operating in our data-driven digital world, particularly those that sell products and/or provide services.

 Functionally, an IT backed knowledge management system will collect, store, and retrieve knowledge, find sources of knowledge, monitor and mine repositories for hidden information.
 It helps automate the knowledge management process and creates efficiencies by providing key players with more time to spend learning from and applying data insights, information, and knowledge.